 Finally, we offer excellent, technology-equipped conference facilities, complete with conference support services, for purposes of educational conferences and retreats.

-More information about some of our long-standing programs can be found on the sites of the Institute for Youth Ministry, the Hispanic Leadership Program, the Engle Institute for Preaching, and the Science for Ministry Institute.
+More information about some of our long-standing programs can be found on the sites of the Institute for Youth Ministry and the Engle Institute for Preaching.

 Please feel free to e-mail us with comments or questions.